 Recurring complaints:

 Trustpilot reviews (January 2026) document significant customer service issues, with one user describing "unprofessional, disrespectful" support interactions when trying to resolve plan issues.
 Pricing escalates quickly â Tldv.io and Featurebase note the steep costs when scaling, with Marketing + Service Hub Professional reaching $3,500-$4,500/month compared to best-of-breed alternatives at $900-$1,400.
-The learning curve for beginners remains substantial despite the intuitive interface.
+The learning curve for beginners remains substantial despite the straightforward interface.
 Integration troubleshooting with third-party tools creates frustration according to SmartBugMedia reviews.

 The non-obvious takeaway: